WHO WE ARE

 Dr Violaine Verougstraete

-Dr Violaine Verougstraete coordinates European Metals Chemicals Management activities, since 2012.
+Dr Violaine Verougstraete coordinates European Metals Health, Environment and Chemicals activities, since 2012.

 She studied medicine and industrial toxicology at the Catholic University of Louvain, and obtained her PhD in Public Health in 2005.